thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 There's 3 ways that you can use Webpack.

-1. The config - A Common.JS module that is an object which has a bunch of properties that define what Webpack should do with code.
+1. The config - A CommonJS module that is an object which has a bunch of properties that define what Webpack should do with code.

 2. Webpack CLI - Almost every single property in Webpack is bound to a CLI argument and parameter.

 3. Node API - Neutrino is built with this.

-Webpack is important for web performance, scalibility, and maintainability.
+Webpack is important for web performance, scalability, and maintainability.

 ## Webpack from Scratch